Iniciaste sesión como:

 The Buddha synthesized his teaching into four truths: (1) there is suffering; (2) there is a cause for suffering; (3) there is a cessation for suffering; (4) there is an eight-step path leading to the cessation of suffering.

 The eight steps are the recipe that Sakyamuni Buddha gave us to eliminate suffering.
 This is a middle path that avoids the extremes of indulgence and mortification.
-The eight steps are as follows: (1) a proper understanding of the world and ourselves; (2) an intention to follow the Buddhist path; (3 and 4) right speech and action that does not harm other beings and is directed to the truth; (5) a way of life that does not harm ourselves or others; (6) effort that is focused on the practice of the Buddhist path; (7 and 8) meditation and concentration that enables us to actualize the truths that Buddha transmitted to us.
+The eight steps are as follows: (1) a proper understanding of the world and ourselves; (2) an intention to follow the Buddhist path; (3 and 4) right speech and action that does not harm other beings and is directed towards the truth; (5) a livelihood or way of life that does not harm ourselves or others; (6) an approach to the practice of the Buddhist path that is rooted in its truth; (7 and 8) meditation and concentration that enables us to actualize the truths that Buddha transmitted to us.

 Dukkha is a term that is usually translated as suffering; however, it has nuances that should be noted.
-Paying attention to its literal meaning, it would be "there is dissatisfaction", evoking mental and physical pain derived from the stress of being born, growing old, getting sick, dying...in short, from feeling the impermanence and change in ourselves and in what surrounds us.
+Its literal meaning is closer to "dissatisfaction" or “dis-ease”, including mental and physical pain derived from the stress of being born, growing old, getting sick and dying.
+In short, it is the feeling that emerges when we do not accept the impermanence and changes that naturally occur in ourselves and our surroundings.

-All phenomena (thoughts, emotions, experiences...) are "marked" by three characteristics: they are impermanent (anicca), they associate suffering (dukkha) and they lack a permanent and independent essence (annata or anatman).
+All phenomena (thoughts, emotions, experiences...) are "marked" by three characteristics: they are impermanent (anicca), they are linked to suffering (dukkha) and they lack a permanent and independent essence (annata or anatman).
 These three marks apply to everything that exists except nirvana.

 The word karma has two meanings depending on the context: (1) Any action directed by intention (a physical action, a thought or a word); (2) The result of intentional actions, past or present.
 Karma and causality are concepts that explain how our actions influence our present and future life, as well as the interconnectedness of all phenomena according to specific causes and conditions.
 These teachings invite us to cultivate a greater awareness of our actions and to take responsibility for our own well-being and that of others.